- SkillCat Team

 Refrigerant changes from liquid to vapor here, so the evaporator contains both liquid and vapor.

-Refrigerant enters the condenser as a high pressure, high temperature vapor.
+Refrigerant enters the condenser as high pressure, high temperature vapor.
 It cools as it the coils come in contact with outside air, cooling into a liquid.
 So in the condenser, there is both vapor and liquid.

 In the metering device, refrigerant is fully liquid as it changes from high to low pressure liquid.
 It passes back to the evaporator and repeats the process.